rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

-# Cyber Project1 Azure Instance of DVWA and ELK
+# Cyber Security Project using Azure to Create an Instance of DVWA and ELK
 Designed an Azure network with DVWA and ELK stack for penetration testing

 ## Automated ELK Stack Deployment